OVERVIEW OF ALL ACTIVITIES

 Location: Sewee Visitor Center, 5821 Highway 17 North, Awendaw SC 29429

-Natural History (E) In the 1960’s, biologists with the U.S. Fish and Wildlife Service began removing the small number of Red wolves from the wild in an effort to save the species from extinction.
-The Service established a recovery program for the endangered Red wolf in 1973.
-Cape Romain NWR has played a significant role in the continued survival of the wolf.
-Come learn about the Red wolves and other canids.
-Are their stories a success?
-“Wolfman” Rob will share with you their incredible history.
+Natural History (E) In 2025, the Sewee Center received four endangered Red Wolves.
+In the 1960’s the U.S. Fish and Wildlife Service began removing the small number of Red wolves from the wild in an effort to save the species from extinction.
+The Service established a recovery program for the endangered Red Wolf in 1973.
+Cape Romain NWR has played a significant role in their continued survival.
+Hear about the amazing history of the Red Wolf as well as the histories of other canids, such as gray wolves and coyotes.
+“Wolfman” Rob will share with you their incredible stories.

 Leader: Rob Johnson, Red Wolf Caretaker, Sewee Visitor Center